archie-rp/rs-schema-wb/docs/api/String.md

 ### postalCode

-Checks if is a valid postalCode.
-Postal Codes regex validations are included.
+This function checks whether a given `string` is a valid `postal code` for a given country.
+Postal codes regex validations are included.

 ```javascript
 import { PostalCodes } from '@resourge/schemas/postalCodes';